 This post contains affiliate links

-Udder Balm (or dry hand balm), Cream Blush, and Lip Balm
+Ingredients for Udder Balm and Lip Balm

-In this post I will show you how to batch up a basic recipe for just about any balm you wish to make.
+In this post, I will show you how to batch up a basic recipe for just about any balm you wish to make.
 We will make Udder Balm, which you could put in molds for lotion bars, or just use as dry hand balm if you don’t have a cow.
 Cream blush and Lip balm or chapstick.
-We love this mixture, and find it to be better than anything we have purchased.
+We love this mixture and find it to be better than anything we have purchased.
 The lip balm always gets rave reviews when we give it to family or friends.

 You can make this as simple or as fancy as you like.
 Purchasing these little tins from Amazon makes the product look professional.
 I like the variety of sizes for different needs.
 Then I have little lip balm tubes.
 They are so handy and they are very inexpensive.
 When you put the labels on the tins and tubes they are just so cute!
 However, any empty container will do.
 Small mason jars or empty cosmetic containers work fine!

-Next you will need your oils.
-Coconut, Olive, Shea Butter, Beeswax pastilles and whatever essential oils you like.
-We used peppermint, tea tree and thieves.
-Also, if you would like to tint your lipbalm, you can add some mica powder.
+Next, you will need your oils.
+Coconut, Olive, Shea Butter, Beeswax pastilles, and whatever essential oils you like.
+We used peppermint, tea tree, and thieves.
+Also, if you would like to tint your lip balm, you can add some mica powder.

-Lastly, gather either a double boiler set up, or a little crock pot.
+Lastly, gather either a double boiler set up or a little crockpot.
 We usually use a glass bowl nesting inside a pot of simmering water.
 However, I saw this little crock-pot in my cabinet and thought I would try this method.
 We never use the little thing because it is too small for our family, but it turned out to be perfect for this project!
 What was nice is that we didn’t have to babysit it.
-I put the oils in and was still able to go read a book to my little ones and put them down for nap without worrying that the water would boil over.
+I put the oils in and was still able to go read a book to my little ones and put them down for a nap without worrying that the water would boil over.

 Measure out your Balm Ingredients

 One could be as precise or as inaccurate as one wishes.
 I am more of a “splash of this” and a “metric glug of that” type of cook.
 This recipe is very forgiving and you really can’t mess it up too easily.
-To simplify, it is equal parts oils, and half as much beeswax.
+To simplify, it is equal parts oils and half as much beeswax.
 For the sake of sharing this with you all, I gave weights and measures.
 We like the lip balm to be firm, so we leave out the olive oil.
 You could certainly add a bit if you like.

 If you find that you would like it firmer after it cools, simply heat it again and add more beeswax.
 The same for if you would like it softer, heat it and add in some more olive oil or even some almond oil, any oil that stays liquid at room temperature.